 - Vietnamese proverb

-After graduating from the University of Houston Professional Actor Training Program, he worked across the country at various regional theaters.
-He then moved to New York City where he lives with his pup, Love Bug, and works as a freelance actor and a producing artistic leader of The Sống Collective.
+After graduating from the University of Houston Professional Actor Training Program, he worked across the country honing his skills at various regional theaters.
+He then moved to New York City and began working Off-Broadway and on film and television.

 "Trong đời sống này, con muốn đi đường nào?"